 Dana Mitroff Silvers

-Dana is a design thinking facilitator and digital experience strategist with experience launching innovative products and services in organizations ranging from art museums to educational technology startups.
+Dana is a design thinking strategist, certified design sprint master, workshop facilitator, and design researcher with experience developing user-centered digital products, services, and experiences in organizations ranging from art museums to educational technology startups.